cndreisbach/happy_messages/README.md

 HappyMessages
 =============

-HappyMessages is a simple plugin to make dealing with displaying messages to the user easier.
+HappyMessages is a simple Rails plugin to make dealing with displaying messages to the user easier.
 Instead of setting `flash[:notice]` or whatever, you can call `add_notice` or `add_error` with your message, like so:

     add_notice "Your mother just called."
     add_error "I drink your milkshake.", :now => true